The Need

 These goals provided clear guardrails for experience design and prevented the solution from drifting toward familiar but ineffective patterns.

-Operating within a stealth startup environment required focus and restraint.
+Working within a stealth startup environment required focus and restraint.

-The strategy deliberately prioritized:
+The strategy prioritized:

 This allowed the product to move forward with clarity while remaining adaptable as technical and organizational constraints evolved.

-With the strategy defined, the focus shifted to designing an experience that enabled real-time collaboration around complex 3D assemblies without overwhelming users or compromising performance, security, or clarity.
+With the strategy defined, the focus shifted to designing an experience that enabled collaboration around complex 3D assemblies without overwhelming users or compromising performance, security, or clarity.

-Rather than designing isolated features, I focused on establishing a coherent interaction model that supported exploration, discussion, and decision-making across roles and contexts.
+Rather than designing isolated features, I focused on establishing a coherent interaction model for exploration, discussion, and decision-making across roles and contexts.
+This created a reusable framework that could support future workflows and collaboration modes without redesigning the experience from scratch.

 The experience was structured around three core activities: